blenk92/linux-subsystem-for-linux/README.md

 * lslExecutor: Executes applications inside the contained (usually does not have to be  manually invoked)

 ### Security Considerations
 The lslExecutor application is designed to be a root owned setuid binary.
-This is a bit dangerous, but required because to enter the mount namespaces of the subsystem requires the CAP_SYS_ADMIN and CAP_SYS_CHROOT capabilities are required.
+This is a bit dangerous, but required because to enter the mount namespaces of the subsystem the CAP_SYS_ADMIN and CAP_SYS_CHROOT capabilities are required.
 Literally the first thing the lslExecutor does is dropping any other capabilities from the effective and permitted set (although CAP_SYS_ADMIN will probably be quite easy to escape...). lslExecutor will then drop back to the real user id (which is an unprivileged user if the user executing lslExecutor wasn't already root before) after the mount namespace of the subsystem has been entered.
 This will drop the remaining capabilities in case the real user id is not root.
 Alternatively you can add the required capabilties using file capabilties.

 The lsl application on the other hand requires CAP_SYS_ADMIN to setup the mount namespace, all other capabilites will be dropped.
 In addition, a seccomp filter is applied by the application by default.
 This can be disabled by passing the --disable-seccomp option (which should however only be used in case of problems).
 ### CMake